EdTheLoon/MineCar/README.md

  - Creation of the config file(with default values) and cars file
  - Admin commands:
     - Reload config
-    - Remove commands (see TO DO whats left to be done on them)
+    - Remove commands: Return the minecart to the player's inventory (if online else save the name and return it when he comes back, if possible) [almost done (hopefully)]
  - Support for Permissions 2/3, SuperPerms(PermissionsBukkit) and PermissionsEx
  - Functions for AutoUpdating the config.yml
  - Multi-world support